nostalgia-cnt/vibe/README.md

 ## Problem

-- Alzheimer's disease affects > worldwide.
-- The diagnosis occurs frequently at late stages of the disease, when symptoms are evident.
+According to the World Health Organization (WHO), a new case of dementia is diagnosed every 3 seconds.
+That’s 28,800 per day or over 10 million people per year.
-- AD is present up to 20 years before the disease is manifested.
+* **Late diagnosis / poor outcomes** - AD is present up to 20 years before the disease is manifested.
-- Treatment is helpful to delay the progression and improve quality of life.
+* **Early treatment** is helpful to delay the progression to improve outcomes and lower costs.
-- There is a strong need for early diagnosis to improve treatment outcomes.
-- [MMSE exam](http://www.fammed.usouthal.edu/Guides%26JobAids/Geriatric/MMSE.pdf) is the current gold standard to diagnose MCI and dementia; it takes >50 minutes and requires an expert, which limits the ubiquity of AD screening in the population
+* **Strong need** to detect AD earlier on, allowing for earlier therapies to slow decline of AD symptoms, improve treatment outcomes and ensure patients a greater quality of life.

 ## Eye tracking + Alzheimer's disease
 Read the review article on eye tracking research for AD [here](https://www.hindawi.com/journals/cmmm/2018/2676409/).